Lacunar Infarct

 • Difficulty moving the arms

-If not treated these lacunar stroke symptoms can lead to a coma or loss of unconsciousness.
+If left untreated, these symptoms may progress to a coma or loss of consciousness.

-• Pure motor lacunar stroke - paralyzed or severe weakness on one side of the body, difficulties speaking and swallowing
+• Pure motor stroke: Paralysis or severe weakness on one side of the body, difficulties speaking and swallowing.

-• Ataxic hemiparesis - clumsiness, wobbliness, and weakness on one side of their body in the arm or leg with the face not being involved
+• Ataxic hemiparesis: Clumsiness, wobbliness, and weakness on one side of the body, primarily affecting the leg but not the face.

-• Pure sensory stroke - numbness, burning, tingling, and other unusual and unpleasant sensations on the side of the body that is affected such as the arm, leg, thorax, anus, genitals, and face.
-It can also affect your fingers, your mouth on one side, or the foot.
+• Pure sensory stroke: Numbness, burning, tingling, or other unusual sensations on one side of the body, including the arm, leg, chest, anus, genitals, face, fingers, mouth, or foot.

-• Mixed sensory stroke - paralyzed or weakness in a body part like a pure motor stroke along with the sensory symptoms that are associated with a pure sensory stroke on one side of the body
+• Mixed sensorimotor stroke: Paralysis or weakness in a body part along with sensory symptoms such as numbness, tingling, burning, or other unusual sensations on one side of the body.

 Causes